MicrosoftDocs/win32-pr.it-it/desktop-src/Controls/hdm-getitemcount.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce il numero di elementi in caso di esito positivo, oppure-1 in caso contrario.
+Restituisce il numero di elementi in caso di esito positivo oppure -1 in caso contrario.

 ## <a name="requirements"></a>Requisiti